-In case of a pandemic the library will follow the city's lead and close the library if requested.
+In case of a pandemic the library will follow the City of Marysville's lead and close the library if requested.
 All regularly scheduled staff will continue to be paid, so long as the library has funds.
-The library may be used as needed by the city.
+The library may be used as needed by the City.